As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Dremels come with many attachments that can be used for cutting and polishing a garnet.
 You can use the engraver attachment to cut your garnet, but first, practice your technique on a hard, smooth pebble.
 You will need a vice, clamp, or dop stick to hold the garnet while you cut it.

 Using a fine-tip marker, draw the shape you want on the stone.
 Dremels with variable speed settings are preferable to only a single-speed tool.
-Starting at a slow speed, pull the tip of the bit along the lines you have marked evenly and without hesitation.
+Starting slowly, pull the tip of the bit along the lines you have marked evenly and without hesitation.

-If you allow the bit to remain in one spot for too long, it will make a deeper cut within the line, making it uneven.
+Allowing the bit to remain in one spot for too long will make a deeper cut within the line, making it uneven.
 Faster speeds remove more of the stone, making it easier to make a mistake.

 TIP: The best tools for polishing rocks and adding a soft glimmer are the rotary dremels.
 Check out the best dremels in the article below: